 Huntington is a medium-sized city located in the state of West Virginia.
 With a population of 46,025 people and 28 constituent neighborhoods, Huntington is the second largest community in West Virginia.

 Because there are quite a few people attending college in Huntington, it is thought of as a college town.
 To the benefit of the many students in the area, Huntington provides a number of services, amenities and opportunities geared towards their needs and activities.

-The overall education level of Huntington is somewhat higher than in the average US city of 21.84%: 27.26% of adults 25 and older in the city have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Huntington citizens is substantially higher than the typical US community, as 30.03% of adults in Huntington have at least a bachelor's degree, and the average American community has 21.84%.

 Huntington is a somewhat ethnically-diverse city.
 The people who call Huntington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Huntington residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Huntington include English, German, Irish, Italian, and Scots-Irish.
+Important ancestries of people in Huntington include English, German, Irish, Scottish, and Italian.

 The most common language spoken in Huntington is English.
 Other important languages spoken here include Spanish and Chinese.